-Dapr, with its modular building-block approach, along with the 10+ different pub/sub components, make it easy to write message processing applications.
-Since Dapr can run in many environments (e.g. VM, bare-metal, Cloud, or Edge) the autoscaling of Dapr applications is managed by the hosting later.
+Dapr, with its building-block API approach, along with the many pub/sub components, makes it easy to write message processing applications.
+Since Dapr can run in many environments (for example VMs, bare-metal, Cloud or Edge Kubernetes) the autoscaling of Dapr applications is managed by the hosting layer.

-This how-to walks through the configuration of a scalable Dapr application along with the back pressure on Kafka topic, however you can apply this approach to pub/sub components offered by Dapr.
+In this guide, you configure a scalable Dapr application, along with the back pressure on Kafka topic.
+However, you can apply this approach to any pub/sub components offered by Dapr.

 To install KEDA, follow the Deploying KEDA instructions on the KEDA website.

 If you don’t have access to a Kafka service, you can install it into your Kubernetes cluster for this example by using Helm: